xiaomu-w/CT-Reconstruction-From-Astra-Tool/README.md

-# CT-Reconstruction-From-Astra-Tool
+# CT Reconstruction from Astra Toolbox

-🔬 Educational CT Reconstruction Framework  A simplified version of Astra Toolbox for learning core CT reconstruction algorithms.
-Features CPU-only implementation with removed MATLAB/Python interfaces to focus on fundamental concepts.
+A simplified educational version derived from the Astra Toolbox, focused on learning core CT reconstruction algorithms.

+## Modifications
+- CPU-only implementation
+- Removed MATLAB and Python interfaces
+- Streamlined for educational purposes